prubach/kafka-slurm-agent/README.md

 You can monitor the execution by opening http://localhost:6067/mon/stats/ on the host on which you've started the **monitor-agent**.

+## Kafka

+For development and testing purposes, you can use Kafka in Docker:

+``docker run -d -p 9092:9092 --name broker apache/kafka:3.9.1``

 ## Demo project

 You can download and directly run a demonstration project: https://github.com/ilbsm/ksa_demo

+## Limitations

+Due to the underlying libraries (faust-streaming and it's dependency: aiokafka) currently Kafka 4.0 is not supported.

 ## Cite